 These specific things that I have developed were because of my observations that are completely original thoughts of mine.

 And to take an idea and to truly personalize it and make it better, to do improvements and add your ideas is really difficult.
 It takes a lot of effort and time and it takes also a lot of competence.

 Even though I don’t use Market Profile, it’s still the main reason the Volume Profile evolved and got where it is now.

 I have to be grateful to Peter Steidlmayer because I wouldn’t be able to do trading like this, my full-time job, without his idea.

 What’s the Deal with Volume Profile?

-Let’s just get one thing out of the way in the beginning, this is not an indicator that you put on your charts and look at what it says.
-This isn’t the same as if you were looking at the Bollinger bands or the RSI charts, the Volume Profile is not an indicator at all.
+Let’s get one thing out of the way in the beginning.
+Volume Profile is not an indicator that you put on your charts and look at what it says.
+This isn’t the same as if you were looking at the Bollinger bands or the RSI charts, the Volume Profile is not an indicator.

 What is the Volume Profile Method?